John Beck (gridiron football): College career

 As a junior, in 2005, Beck was an All-Mountain West Conference first-team selection, named Academic All-MWC and named team offensive MVP.
-He threw for a league-best 3,709 yards, marking the most yards by a Brigham Young quarterback since Brandon Doman threw for over 3,500 yards in 2001.
+He threw for a league-best 3,709 yards, marking the most yards by a BYU quarterback since Brandon Doman threw for over 3,500 yards in 2001.
 Beck was ranked fifth nationally with a league-best 309.1 yards-per-game average, including a league-high 517 yards in a loss to TCU on Sept.
 24. Beck was twice named the MWC Offensive Player or the Week.
 He also set MWC single-game records with (i) 41 completions (vs. Boston College on September 3) and (ii) 517 yards passing (vs. TCU on September 24).
 He tied a MWC single-game record with five touchdowns (vs. TCU on September 24) and was ranked second all-time in the Mountain West with 7,136 career passing yards and first in the Mountain West with 3,709 yards in 2005.
 Beck was a 2005 Davey O'Brien Award candidate and rated as the top passing quarterback in the MWC by Street & Smith's.
 College Football News listed Beck as one of the top-30 players in the Mountain West Conference, while Phil Steele's College Football Preview ranked him as one of the top-40 quarterbacks in the country.

 As a senior, in 2006, Beck was ranked as the second best quarterback in the country by ESPN as measured in quarterback efficiency ratings (173.27) and 5th best season leader in passing by CBS.
-He led Brigham Young to a record of 10–2, with an 8–0 record in the Mountain West Conference.
+He led BYU to a record of 10–2, with an 8–0 record in the Mountain West Conference.
 He was a finalist for the Davey O'Brien and Unitas Golden Arm Awards, and created buzz on the Heisman watch lists.
 One site that tracks college football had him #4 on the Heisman watch list.
 He was named the Walter Camp Football Foundation National Offensive Player of the week following the come-from-behind victory over Utah in the last game of the 2006 season.

-On November 25, 2006, Beck led the Cougars to his first victory over in-state rival Utah Utes, and Brigham Young's first in five years, by completing a touchdown pass to tight end Jonny Harline as time expired.
+On November 25, 2006, Beck led the Cougars to his first victory over in-state rival Utah Utes, and BYU's first in five years, by completing a touchdown pass to tight end Jonny Harline as time expired.
 With three seconds left on the clock, Beck dropped back, shuffled left, was pressured by a late blitzing linebacker, and then scrambled right (nearly 11 seconds in all) before throwing back across the field to Harline, who was standing alone in the end zone.
 Beck finished the game with 375 passing yards and 4 touchdowns.